 ST. JOSEPH, Mich. – This week’s State of Affairs takes us to Michigan – the world’s automotive center.
-The state is home to the Great Lakes and celebrities like Madonna, Kid Rock and Eminem – and one of the fastest growing heroin problems in the U.S.
+The state is home to the Great Lakes and celebrities like Madonna, Kid Rock, and Eminem – and one of the fastest-growing heroin addiction problems in the U.S.

 Like most other states, the drug of choice is shifting.
 Liquor is no longer quicker.
 Once less popular than marijuana or cocaine, the death count from heroin has tripled in Michigan in just a decade.
 State Public Health Director Nick Lyon says 180 people die each year in the state from heroin overdoses.
 This recently prompted Michigan’s first Heroin Summit, which hosted 500 state officials in East Lansing.

 State Police Director Col. Kristie Kibbey Etue told the group that young women are believing it helps you lose weight, and they have seen people as young as 14 years old addicted.
 The typical user is now 18-22 years old, and 40% of the heroin addictions in Michigan are birthed out of prescription drug use.
 Of the 826 heroin-related deaths in the past decade, 148 (18%) had a prescription for an opioid in the 30 days prior to death.
 It’s a problem one grandmother isn’t facing without a fight.

 “He was 2 courses from getting his degree in Agriculture at Michigan State,” Carol Stockman tells me of her grandson.
 “I heard it was a bad batch of heroin that got mixed up with other things.”

 87-year-old Carol Stockman’s grandson, Sam Stockman, was just 24 when his life was taken late last year by a heroin addiction.
 The two were very close, as he lived right next door on their farm in St. Joseph.